ZenyaIse/Cities-Skyline-Difficulty-Tuning-Mod/README.md

 ## Difficulty Levels
 - **Easy.** All costs are halved.
 Upkeep decreased by 25%. ₡200,000 at start.
 Higher demand.
 Easier level up.
 - **Normal.** Almost the same as vanilla.
-- **Advanced.** A little harder than vanilla.
-- **Hard.** Close to the Hard Mod which comes with the game.
+- **Advanced.** Close to the Hard Mod which comes with the game.
+- **Hard.** Even harder.
 - **Expert.** Recommended for experienced players.
 - **Challenge.** Very accurate city planning required.
 - **Impossible.** Near the limit of playability.
-More money at the start to help surviving.
 (Added a screenshot to demonstrate that the difficulty "Impossible" is playable.)
 - **Custom.** A lot of customizable parameters.
+Initial money and loan amount are increased for high difficulties.

 ## Special Difficulty Levels
 These special levels are made for fun and experimenting.